Rope A Dope 2: Interview with Eric Jacobus

-For the release of the much-awaited Rope A Dope 2, I caught up with actor, filmmaker and co-founder of The Stunt People, Eric Jacobus, to discuss his latest project.
+For the release of the much-awaited action short Rope A Dope 2, I caught up with actor, filmmaker and co-founder of The Stunt People, Eric Jacobus, to discuss his latest project.

 With the original Rope A Dope picking up numerous festival accolades and awards, fans have eagerly awaited the sequel.
 The great news is it takes the hilarious concept and style of the first film and raises the stakes, carrying the story, action and comedy to the next level!